arackaf/mongo-graphql-starter/README.md

 Most applications will have some cross-cutting concerns, like authentication.
 The queries and mutations generated have various hooks that you can tap into, to add custom behavior.

-Most of the hooks receive these arguments, among others, which are defined here, once.
+Most of the hooks receive these arguments, and possibly others, which are defined here, once.

 | Argument  | Description                                                                                         |
 | --------- | --------------------------------------------------------------------------------------------------- |